USDA-SCINet/scinet-site/sn_collections/_guides/ide/vscode.md

         “Terminal” -> “New Terminal”
       * In the terminal, run the command: `hostname`
       * The command should respond with something similar to "ceres20-compute-55".
-      * If the command returns with "ceres.scinet.usda.gov" you have connected to the wrong server and you will need to edit your settings to correct this.

 ### Closing a Registered Tunnel